 The annual anthology is restricted to current members of The Great Lakes Association of Horror Writers.
 Membership in GLAHW is no guarantee of acceptance in this anthology.

-For this anthology, our thirteenth, Great Lakes Association of Horror Writers is looking for your lucky thirteen or unlucky thirteen stories.
+For this anthology, our fourteenth, Great Lakes Association of Horror Writers is looking for your Secret stories.

 These stories should be well-written, character-driven, and with a Michigan or Great Lakes connection.
 As members of GLAHW, this is your moment to shine, and we look forward to seeing your recipes – we mean, what you have to offer.
 No other type of stories will be accepted.

 All stories need to be Horror, Dark Sci-Fi, or Dark Fantasy.
 Please don’t send us sword & sorcery or space opera stories.
 Tolkien and Lucas have their place, but not here.
 Also, we don’t accept “fan fiction” which includes anything based on a video game, book, movie, or any other creator’s work.
 If you don’t own the copyright to the characters in your story, we cannot and will not publish your story.